Disclosure / Affiliate Notice:

 Typical constraints include:

-- limited kitchen counter space
+- limited counter space

-- shared storage areas in utility rooms
+- shared storage areas

 Conclusion